Designing Visual Information

 - Preferred contrast ratio: 7:1 for the most important information

 Use a contrast checker tool like colorcontrast.app to verify your designs.
-Simply enter your text color and background color, and the tool will tell you if your contrast ratio meets accessibility requirements.
+Simply enter your text color and background color, and the tool will tell you if it meets requirements.

 Avoid glare: